The prizes are awarded by the 2020 Newton Prize Committee which is chaired by Professor Alice P Gast, President of Imperial College London.

 Professor Alice Gast, Imperial College London President and Newton Prize Committee Chair

-As well her role at Imperial, Professor Gast is a member of a number of UK and international advisory committees and boards including the Board of UK Research and Innovation; the Board of Trustees for the King Abdullah University of Science and Technology (KAUST); the Academic Research Council for the Singapore Ministry of Education.
+As well her role at Imperial, Professor Gast is a member of a number of UK and international advisory committees and boards including the League of European Research Universities (LERU); the Academic Research Council for the Singapore Ministry of Education and the Mayor of London’s Brexit Advisory Panel.
 She was made a United States Science Envoy to the Caucasus and Central Asia in 2010.
 In 2012, she was appointed to the board of directors of Chevron Corporation.
-Professor Gast is Chair of the World Economic Forum Global University Leaders' Forum (GULF) and is also a member of the Advisory Board for the World Economic Forum Centre for the Fourth Industrial Revolution.
+Professor Gast is a member of the World Economic Forum Global University Leaders' Forum (GULF) and is also a Co-Vice Chair of the Advisory Board for the World Economic Forum Centre for the Fourth Industrial Revolution (C4IR).